[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 5. Destroy: terraform destroy allows you to remove the infrastructure defined in your configuration files.

-Infrastructure as code with Terraform
+Deploying Infrastructure as Code (IaC) with Terraform in DevOps

-If you want to learn more, check out: Managing Infrastructure as Code (IaC) With Terraform
+If you want to learn more, check out: Managing Infrastructure as Code (IaC) With Terraform.

 # provider.tf